FAQ

 I love helping clients find new monologues!
 I don’t just hand you a bunch and send you on your way.
 For folks looking for new material, I recommend clients book a 3 or 5 session coaching package.

 The first session we look over your resume, discuss what roles you felt connected to, and what your dream roles are.
-We talk about your unique qualities, and what you bring to your characters, and also discuss boundaries and material you don’t want to have in monologues (I also won’t give you material that is outside of your playable characters, so I am mindful of age and race in your selection process, and avoid overly graphic content anyway).
+We talk about your unique qualities, and what you bring to your characters, and also discuss boundaries and material you don’t want to have in monologues (I also won’t give you material that is outside of your playable characters, so I am mindful of age and race in your selection process, and avoid overly graphic content).
 We will also discuss what your goals are for this audition material and what audition requirements may be.

 The second session I’ll have compiled a bunch of monologues for us to look at together.
 Hearing you read them aloud will help me determine if it is a good fit, or if we need to try something different.
 I’ll want to hear what you like and dislike about pieces so I can make adjustments.